Bayonne: Etymology

 While the modern Basque spelling is Baiona and the same in Gascon Occitan, "the name Bayonne poses a number of problems both historical and linguistic which have still not been clarified".
 There are different interpretations of its meaning.

 The termination -onne in Bayonne can come from many in hydronyms -onne or toponyms derived from that.
-In certain cases the element -onne follows an Indo-European theme: *ud-r/n (Greek húdōr giving hydro, Gothic watt meaning "water") hence *udnā meaning "water" giving unna then onno in the glossary of Vienne.
+In certain cases the element -onne follows an Indo-European theme: *wódr (Greek húdōr giving hydro, Gothic watt meaning "water") hence Proto-Celtic *udnā meaning "water" giving unna then onno in the glossary of Vienne.
 Unna therefore would refer to the Adour.
 This toponymic type evoking a river traversing a locality is common.
 The appellative unna seems to be found in the name of the Garonne (Garunna 1st century; Garonna 4th century).
 However, it is possible to see a pre-Celtic suffix -ona in the name of the Charente (Karantona in 875) or the Charentonne (Carentona in 1050).

 It could also be an augmentative Gascon from the original Latin radical Baia- with the suffix -ona in the sense of "vast expanse of water" or a name derived from the Basque bai meaning "river" and ona meaning "good", hence "good river".

 The proposal by Eugene Goyheneche repeated by Manex Goyhenetche and supported by Jean-Baptiste Orpustan is bai una, "the place of the river" or bai ona "hill by the river"—Ibai means "river" in Basque and muinoa means "hill".

 "It has perhaps been lost from sight that many urban place names in France, from north to south, came from the element Bay- or Bayon- such as: Bayons, Bayonville, Bayonvillers and pose the unusual problem of whether they are Basque or Gascon" adds Pierre Hourmat.
 However, the most ancient form of Bayonne: Baiona, clearly indicates a feminine or a theme of -a whereas this is not the case for Béon or Bayon.
 In addition, the Bayon- in Bayonville or Bayonvillers in northern France is clearly the personal Germanic name Baio.